shorepine/tulipcc/docs/getting_started.md

 Larger batteries will work great and last longer, but you'll have to remove the back case to make them fit (or mount the battery some other way.)
 [This 5200mAh battery pack](https://www.amazon.com/XINLANTECH-Rechargeable-Bluetooth-Electronic-Batteries/dp/B0C2VFTDPY) will last many many hours on Tulip and fit right on the PCB with the back case removed.

+**Please make sure you have the polarity right!** The red cable on the battery should be going to the side of the connector with a + sign on the Tulip board.

 ### An extra Alles or five

 <img src="https://raw.githubusercontent.com/shorepine/tulipcc/main/docs/pics/nicoboard-alles.jpg" width=400>